 Histamine’s role in acid (over-)production:

 The body sometimes uses one substance for two different purposes.
 Histamine is what your body puts out when you have an allergic reaction (- thus, anti-histamines calm down the effects of histamine.)
 Your stomach’s cue to release acid for digestion is also the release of histamine into your system.
 It needs a very small amount – micrograms – of histamine to be released in order to make enough stomach acid to digest your food.
-BUT when you are having an allergic reaction, you are releasing MILLIGRAMS into your system (so no wonder people with allergies can have big problems with Rachel Cobb’s Acid Reflux Page.)
+BUT when you are having an allergic reaction, you are releasing MILLIGRAMS into your system (so no wonder people with allergies can have big problems with Acid Reflux.)
 Proton-pump inhibitors like Nexium and Prilosec (Losec) inhibit the release of histamine into your body.
 Antacids such as Zantac, and non-prescription Maalox and Gaviscon neutralise the acid that’s already in the stomach.